Ellis Island: Public access

 Two ferry slips are located on the northern side of the basin that bisects Ellis Island.
 No charge is made for entrance to the Statue of Liberty National Monument, but there is a cost for the ferry service.
 A concession was granted in 2007 to Statue Cruises to operate the transportation and ticketing facilities, replacing Circle Line, which had operated the service since 1953.
 The ferries travel from Liberty State Park in Jersey City and the Battery in Lower Manhattan.
-The NPS also offers guided public tours of the south side as part of the "Hard Hat Tour".
+Save Ellis Isand offers guided public tours of the south side as part of the "Hard Hat Tour".

 A bridge to Liberty State Park was built in 1986 for transporting materials and personnel during the island's late-1980s restoration.
 Originally slated to be torn down in 1992, it remained after construction was complete.
 It is not open to the public.
 The city of New York and the island's private ferry operator have opposed proposals to use it or replace it with a pedestrian bridge, and a 1995 proposal for a new pedestrian bridge to New Jersey was voted down in the United States House of Representatives.
 The bridge is not strong enough to be classified as a permanent bridge, and any action to convert it into a pedestrian passageway would require renovations.